Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/usb-detect.md

 **Test description**

-This test aims to verify that the DUT properly detects USB device after coldboot (reboot realized by power supply cutting off then cutting on).
+This test aims to verify that the DUT properly detects USB device after coldboot (reboot realized by power supply cutting off then restoring back).
 This test case may be re-done several times to specify the platform and connection stability.